mricon/lce-talk/talk.rst

   Strip all tags
-    The downside of encoding HTML entities is that if someone tried to use HTML for benign purposes (e.g. if they tried to emphasise part of their message using <h1>, <b> or <i>), this escaped HTML code will look ugly on the resulting page.
+    The downside of encoding HTML entities is that if someone tried to use HTML for benign purposes (e.g. if they tried to emphasize part of their message using <h1>, <b> or <i>), this escaped HTML code will look ugly on the resulting page.
 Common practice is to strip all HTML tags.
 Be careful, though, some HTML can be very complex so